 - Every update has certain animals that are very weak except in extreme circumstances.
 Learn these and then avoid them.

-- Multiple mosquitoes can make a strong early team but they don’t last long going into the mid-game.
+- Multiple mosquitoes can make a strong early team but they don’t last long going into the mid-game so make sure to know when to pivot to another animal or team strategy

 - Pay attention to how certain animals can work together.
 Animals with a hurt trigger (blowfish, camels, peacocks) work great with a hedgehog up front.
 Whales and deer are a combo made in heaven/hell depending on what side of that equation you’re on.
 Learn what each animal does, then learn the combinations as that’s how you hit the next level in this game.